Iankimble/BTP_BoysLatin_Fall24_Coding1/Class_Lectures/htmlFoundationLesson.md

 ## Vocabulary Terms
-- HTML
-- Syntax
-- Web application
-- Element
-- Attribute
+- HTML - Stands for hyper text markup language.
+Used to create structure for a web application.
+- Syntax - The rules of a language. the conventions that must be followed in writing a language.
+- Element - A piece of HTML code that is comprised of an opening tag, content, and a closing tag.
+- Attribute - A piece of code that give html tags more power.

 ## HTML Foundations